Coastal Quest

 Coastal Quest’s Partnership with the State Water Resources Control Board

-In partnership with the California State Water Resources Control Board (SWRCB), Coastal Quest (CQ) is piloting scalable solutions to improve water quality.
-Addressing one of SWRCB’s key priorities, CQ and SWRCB launched a Central Coast pilot project in 2022 to support efforts to strengthen water quality enforcement and management and assist with assessing areas with the potential for the nomination of new State Water Quality Protection Areas (SWQPAs), such as Areas of Special Biological Significance (ASBS).
+Since 2022, Coastal Quest (CQ) has been partnering with the California State Water Resources Control Board (SWRCB) to pilot scalable solutions aimed at improving water quality across California.
+In support of SWRCB’s key priorities, CQ and SWRCB launched a Central Coast pilot tool in 2022 to support efforts to strengthen water quality enforcement and management.

 SWQPA Assessment Tool